 By Dana Carr, DVM

 Did you know that household cats, especially those who live exclusively indoors, have little to do and can easily become bored?
 This can lead to behavioral issues, excessive weight gain, and eventual health consequences.
+If you cat weighs more than an average cat weight, you need to ensure to engage her in some outdoor activities.
 Although it may be tempting to allow your cat outdoors, there are many safety and health concerns that pose a much higher risk than keeping your cat indoors.
 Even if you do not think your indoor cat seems bored, the following are some of the potential consequences of boredom and important reasons to provide enrichment opportunities for your feline companion:

 - Cats who lack enrichment can become aggressive in play with both humans and other animals in the house.

 - Young cats without adequate development opportunities often bother their owners for play at inappropriate hours of the day and night.